-Reappraisal ability is found to be strongly linked to creativity through divergent thinking.
-Specifically, the process of generating novel reappraisals is similar to that of generating ideas in a creative thinking task.
-It was also found that the scores of a creative test can predict reappraisal ability (Wu et al., 2017).
-Since creative people are found to have higher divergent thinking abilities (Runco & Acar, 2012), they can also effectively come up with novel reappraisals that reassess a bad situation from multiple perspectives.
-Fink et al. (2017) also found supporting neuroscientific evidence: when observed under an EEG, reappraisals involve the same cognitive processes and activities as generating verbal creative ideas.
-Furthermore, research has found that the more creative the reappraisal is, the more effective it is in alleviating discomfort (Wu et al., 2017).
+Reappraisal and Depression

-However, the current research is lacking regarding the association between reappraisal frequency and creativity.
-No study to date has investigated the frequency of reappraisal use among a creative sample.
-The current study also aims to redress this research gap.
+Reappraisal ability has been found to be negatively associated with depression.
+People with higher reappraisal ability exhibit fewer depressive symptoms (Troy et al., 2010).
+Southward et al. (2021) found that among people with low levels of depression, reappraisal ability can cause significant affective change, while reappraisal frequency has little effect.
+They found that participants who had lower depressive symptoms reported that they experienced a greater decrease in negative affect due to the quality of the reappraisals, regardless of how frequently they tended to use reappraisal in their lives.

-The ability and frequency factors of reappraisal also interact with levels of depression differentially. among people with low levels of depression, reappraisal ability can cause significant affective change, while reappraisal frequency has little effect (Southward et al., 2021). participants who had lower depressive symptoms reported that they experienced a greater decrease in negative affect due to the quality of the reappraisals, but unrelated to how frequently they tended to use reappraisal in their lives (Southward et al., 2021).
-Whereas for high levels of depression, reappraisal frequency seems to be more important for mood change.
-Studies showed that people with depression have significantly lower reappraisal frequency than those at a lower level of depression (Aldao et al., 2010; Southward et al., 2021).
-Yet, it was found that people with depression do not lack reappraisal ability. when instructed to implement cognitive reappraisals to regulate happy and sad emotions, their reappraisals are as effective as non-depressed controls (Liu & Thompson, 2017).
+There is also evidence of a negative association between reappraisal frequency and depression.
+Many studies have demonstrated a strong relation with depression (e.g. Joormann & Gotlib, 2010; Megías-Robles et al., 2019).
+According to Southward et al. (2021), although reappraisal ability can cause significant mood change in people at low levels of depression, reappraisal frequency is more important than reappraisal ability for inducing mood change for people with high levels of depression.
+Studies showed that depressed people have significantly lower reappraisal frequency than people at lower levels or without depression (Aldao et al., 2010; Southward et al., 2021).
+Although depressed people may use reappraisal less frequently, they may not lack reappraisal ability.
+Liu and Thompson (2017) found that when instructed to implement cognitive reappraisals to regulate happy and sad emotions, their reappraisals are as effective as non-depressed controls (Liu & Thompson, 2017).
 The underutilization of reappraisals could be due to low self-efficacy beliefs and the self-perception of low reappraisal ability, which is not representative of their actual ability (Dryman & Heimberg, 2018; Liu & Thompson, 2017).